 - Asking someone else to put something in the mail for you or pick up mail for you

-- A material fact is anything that’s important to the transaction.
+A material fact is anything that is important to the transaction.
 It’s the kind of statement that could make or break the deal.
-A misrepresentation about a minor detail that does not matter to the deal is not enough to support a mail fraud conviction.
+A misrepresentation about a minor detail that does not matter to the arrangement is not enough to support a mail fraud conviction.

-- Knowingly misrepresenting a fact means that you knew it was a lie.
-But you can also be convicted of mail fraud for a “reckless” misrepresentation.
-This means you made statements without caring whether they were true or false.
+You can also be convicted of mail fraud for a reckless misrepresentation.
+Reckless misrepresentation means you made statements without caring whether they were true or false.

 When fraud does not involve mail or another area regulated by the federal government, it may still be a crime.
-But it will be prosecuted under California’s state statutes instead.
-This means that mail fraud is often used as a way of “kicking a case upstairs” and getting tougher penalties—the same fraud may have been much less serious if it didn’t involve the mail.
+However, it will be prosecuted under California’s state statutes instead.
+When fraud can be tied into the mail service, it works as a way of “kicking a case upstairs” and getting tougher penalties.
+The same fraud charge may have been much less serious if it didn’t involve the mail.

 Mail fraud is a crime that depends on intent.
-If you made a misrepresentation and intended to get people to part with their money, you can be convicted, even if no one ever believed you or gave you a dime.
+If you made a misrepresentation and intended to get people to part with their money, you can be convicted.
+It does not matter if no one ever believed you or gave you a dime.

 Complete a Free Case Evaluation form now

 What Are the Penalties for a Federal Mail Fraud Conviction?

 The penalties for mail fraud can be quite significant.
 Precisely how great these fines are will depend upon many different factors, including the specifics of the case and your criminal history.
 Even in a minor mail fraud case, though, you are likely going to face large fines, a long term of incarceration, and other penalties.

 The fines you could face for a single mail fraud conviction can be as high as $250,000.
 When a fraud involves federal disaster relief or a financial institution, that fine can increase to one million dollars.